Lakshyashukla108/Shakti-Sangathan/README.md

-# Shakti-Sangathan
+# Yuwa Shakti-Sangathan
-200 charecters ChatGPT said: ChatGPT I developed the website for Yuwa Shakti Sangathan, focusing on societal welfare.
+I developed the website for Yuwa Shakti Sangathan, focusing on societal welfare.
 Completed frontend with sections for events, donations, and contact, and currently working on backend integration for better functionality.